 It was Joseph Conrad who wrote, “My task is to make you hear, to make you feel and, above all, to make you see.
 That is all, and it is everything.”

-So, when I look back over the ground I’ve covered, the trails I’ve traversed, I’ve come to understand that it’s not the destination that’s important; it’s the journey itself that is both the goal and the purpose.
+So, when I look back over the ground I’ve covered and the trails I’ve traversed, I’ve come to understand that it’s not the destination that’s important; it’s the journey itself that is both the goal and the purpose.

 Just like in the movies.